vector-index-bench/vibe/README.md

 ### Creating datasets from scratch

-The benchmark code downloads precomputed embeddings datasets.
+The benchmark code downloads precomputed embedding datasets.
 However, the datasets can also be recreated from scratch, and it is also possible to create new datasets by modifying the [datasets.py](vibe/datasets.py) file.

 Creating the datasets can be done using `create_dataset.sh`.
 It first requires that `dataset.sif` is built:
 ```sh